Railway air brake: Limitations

 The Westinghouse air brake system is very reliable but not infallible.
-The car reservoirs recharge only when the brake pipe pressure is higher than the reservoir pressure.
+The car reservoirs recharge only when the brake pipe pressure exceeds the reservoir pressure.
 Fully recharging the reservoirs on a long train can require considerable time (8 to 10 minutes in some cases), during which the brake pipe pressure will be lower than locomotive reservoir pressure.

-If the brakes must be applied before recharging has been completed, a larger brake pipe reduction will be required in order to achieve the desired amount of braking effort, as the system is starting out at a lower point of equilibrium (lower overall pressure).
+If the brakes must be applied before recharging is complete, a greater brake pipe reduction will be required to achieve the desired braking effort, as the system starts from a lower point of equilibrium (lower overall pressure).
 If many brake pipe reductions are made in short succession ("fanning the brake" in railroad slang), a point may be reached where car reservoir pressure will be severely depleted, resulting in substantially reduced brake cylinder piston force, causing the brakes to fail.
-On a descending grade, the result will be a runaway.
+On a descending grade, the result will be a runaway train.

 In the event of a loss of braking due to reservoir depletion, the engine driver may be able to regain control with an emergency brake application, as the emergency portion of each car's dual-compartment reservoir should be fully charged—it is not affected by normal service reductions.
-The triple valves detect an emergency reduction based on the rate of brake pipe pressure reduction.
+The triple valves detect an emergency reduction based on the rate of brake pipe pressure drop.
 Therefore, as long as a sufficient volume of air can be rapidly vented from the brake pipe, each car's triple valve will cause an emergency brake application.
-However, if the brake pipe pressure is too low due to an excessive number of brake applications, an emergency application will not produce a large enough volume of air flow to trip the triple valves, leaving the engine driver with no means to stop the train.
+However, if the brake pipe pressure is too low due to excessive brake applications, an emergency application will not produce sufficient airflow to trip the triple valves, leaving the engine driver with no means to stop the train.

-To prevent a runaway due to loss of brake pressure, dynamic (rheostatic) braking can be utilized so the locomotive(s) will assist in retarding the train.
+To prevent a runaway due to loss of brake pressure, dynamic (rheostatic) braking can be used, allowing the locomotive(s) to assist in retarding the train.
 Often, blended braking, the simultaneous application of dynamic and train brakes, is used to maintain a safe speed and keep the slack bunched on descending grades.
-Care is then given when releasing the service and dynamic brakes to prevent draw-gear damage caused by a sudden run out of the train's slack.
+Care is then given when releasing the service and dynamic brakes to prevent draw-gear damage caused by a sudden runout of the train's slack.